-The PDP bit in the ADF4360-2 sets the phase detector polarity.
-The positive setting enabled by programming a 1 is used when using the on-chip VCO with a passive loop filter or with an active noninverting filter.
-It can also be set to 0, which is required if an active inverting loop filter is used.
+The PDP bit in the ADF4360-0 sets the phase detector polarity.
+The positive setting enabled by programming a 1 is used when using the on-chip VCO with a passive loop filter or with an active non-inverting filter.
+It can also be set to 0.
+This is required, if an active inverting loop filter is used.